 Your main LGPS benefits

-You have the right to take your main LGPS pension at any time from the age of [55/60] <delete as appropriate> to 75 <adjust for people who left prior to 1/4/1998 who can’t defer beyond NPA> [if you leave your employment or your employer agrees to you flexibly retiring i.e. reducing your hours or moving to a less senior position and taking some or all of your main LGPS benefits] <insert for active members only>.
+You have the right to take your main LGPS pension at any time from the age of <adjust for people who left prior to 1/4/1998 for the early payment issue and reflect they can’t defer beyond NRA> 55 <insert for active members only> [if you leave your employment or your employer agrees to you flexibly retiring i.e. reducing your hours or moving to a less senior position and taking some or all of your main LGPS benefits].
+You must take payment of your pension benefits before your 75th birthday.
 Your LGPS pension can be paid from any age if you suffer from permanent ill health and meet certain criteria.

 For more information about your main LGPS benefits and how they can be accessed please contact <fund to enter relevant contact details>.